Sex, Drugs, and Rock n’ Roll

 Can I be fired if my employer finds out I am gay, lesbian, or transgender?

 Unfortunately, your employer might be able to fire you.
 There is no clear protection in Alaska from employment discrimination against gays, lesbians, and transgenders.
 However, existing laws may protect you if you are fired because of the way you look (like too feminine or too masculine) or because you do not fit the stereotype of the person they want in the job.
+And local governments can enact laws prohibiting discrimination on the basis of sexual orientation, even if there is no state law doing so.
 You can contact the State Human Rights Commission if you think your rights have been violated. http://humanrights.alaska.gov/

 Can people at my school harass or bully me for being gay, lesbian, or transgender?